tyrantdavis/rnn-reviews/README.md

 - What is the standard deviation for the word count of reviews?
 - What happens to the layer sizes as the model approaches the final outputlayer?
 - How accurate is the model's performance?
-- What is the moel's loss?
+- What is the model's loss?
 - What insights can you share regarding the inaccurate classifications?
 - What strategies could be employ to retrain this RNN model and enhance its performance?